tanner-johnson2718/3D_ToolChain/meme_ctlr/README.md

 ## Data store
 The data store is a per printer data structure that maintains 2 data elements and 5 main functions.
 Data elements:

-1) 'sendQ' The send Q holds a list of g code commands to be sent to the printer.
+1) `sendQ` The send Q holds a list of g code commands to be sent to the printer.
 The next command is sent only when the active command is ACKed by the printer.
 Each command is wrapped in Job class that holds timestamps for when its enqueued, sent, and ACKed.
 Finally, all responses from when the command is sent to when it is ACKed are stored with the command for logging purposes.
-2) 'StateMap' Tracks relavent state i.e. nozzle temp, target temps, current position, firware settings, etc. Holds a unique prefix and regex for parsing the responses that contain state information.
+2) `StateMap` Tracks relavent state i.e. nozzle temp, target temps, current position, firware settings, etc. Holds a unique prefix and regex for parsing the responses that contain state information.
 State map also holds all the commands the printer will accept (this is for purposes of implementing a custom protocol for modified printers), the command structure, and a text description of that command.

 These data elements are accessed through the following functions:

-1)'push_cmd(command)' Pushes a gcode command onto the sendQ to be sent when ready
+1) `push_cmd(command)` Pushes a gcode command onto the sendQ to be sent when ready
-2) 'wait_cmd()' Blocks until the printer is ready for the next command.
+2) `wait_cmd()` Blocks until the printer is ready for the next command.
 Returns string of command to be sent.
-3) 'push_reponse(line)' Register a response from the printer to the data store.
+3) `push_reponse(line)` Register a response from the printer to the data store.
 Parsing of state happens here.
-4) 'wait_response()' Blocks until a response from the printer has been recved.
+4) `wait_response()` Blocks until a response from the printer has been recved.
 Returns most recent response string.
-5) 'query(key)' Returns current state value of the given key. **TODO**, flesh this call out more.
+5) `query(key)` Returns current state value of the given key. **TODO**, flesh this call out more.

 ## Backend
 Implements all IO.